amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/analysisApi/text.md

         └── testdata
 ```

 We create a directory where all of our passes reside in named `passes`.
 Each pass lives in its package, including its logic and tests.
 Then we define the usual `cmd` for our executables that contains all the analyzers the module has.

+Regarding our analyzers we wrote previously, we had to handle both the logic of the analyzer and the instrumentation around it.
+When converting our code to the analysis API, the AST traversal part (the logic) will sit under `passes` and loading the code
+part will be taken care of by the analysis API so we can ignore it.

-So far, our code sat under `passes`  where each Analyzer had its own pass folder.
-Now, we need a way to run the Analyzer and to test it.
+Next , we need a way to run the Analyzer and to test it.

 ### 1.3 Running our code
 inside `main.go`, we'll add the following code.